Why Royal Dornoch is One of the Best Golf Courses in the World

 Hole 17 (Par 4, 390 yards)

-Another surprise, didn’t expect to see a hole like this on the course.
+17 was another surprise, as didn’t expect to see a hole like this at Royal Dornoch.

 This par 4 gives you lots of options from the elevated tee box.
 You’re hitting down to a lower fairway that’s running up at a 45 degree angle.
 Too far right and you can run right through the fairway into the tall stuff.